andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 title: 100000 TPS over a billion rows: the unreasonable effectiveness of SQLite

 SQLite doesn't have MVCC!
 It only has a single writer!
 SQLite is for phones and mobile apps (and the occasional airliner)!
 For web servers use a proper database like Postgres!
-In this article I'll go over why  being embedded and a single writer are not deficiencies but actually allow SQLite can scale so unreasonably well.
+In this article I'll go over why  being embedded and a single writer are not deficiencies but actually allow SQLite to scale so unreasonably well.

 ## Prelude